gapson/projection/README.md

-# Backend Developer Interview Project
+# Backend service to provide histogram data from a CSV file

 ## Introduction
 This project is a backend API service built for providing histogram data from a CSV file.
 It offers endpoints to retrieve histogram data for each column in the CSV file.